felixwiemuth/LinCal/README.md

 Bug reports and feature requests
 --------------------------------
-Please report bugs using [Github](https://github.com/felixwiemuth/LinCal/issues).
+Please report bugs on [Github](https://github.com/felixwiemuth/LinCal/issues).
 Always include version number (see "About" dialog in app), device name and Android version.
 Feature requests may also be filed as an issue.